 7.13 Integrated Product Manufacturer’s Duty to Warn

-On the plaintiff’s duty to warn claim, the plaintiff has the burden of proving the following elements by a preponderance of the evidence:
+On the plaintiff [name]’s duty to warn claim, the plaintiff [name] has the burden of proving the following elements by a preponderance of the evidence:

-First, the defendant manufactured a product that required the incorporation of a part for the integrated product to function as intended;
+First, the defendant [name] manufactured a product that required the incorporation of a part for the integrated product to function as intended;

-Second, the defendant knew or had reason to know that the integrated product was likely to be dangerous for its intended use[s];
+Second, the defendant [name] knew or had reason to know that the integrated product was likely to be dangerous for its intended use[s];

-Third, the defendant had no reason to believe that the product’s users would realize that danger; and
+Third, the defendant [name] had no reason to believe that the product’s users would realize that danger; and

-Fourth, the product’s dangerous condition caused foreseeable injury to the plaintiff.
+Fourth, the product’s dangerous condition caused foreseeable injury to the plaintiff [name].

-If you find the plaintiff has proven the elements on which [he] [she] has the burden of proof, your verdict should be for the plaintiff.
-If, on the other hand, the plaintiff has failed to prove any of these elements, your verdict should be for the defendant.
+If you find the plaintiff [name] has proven the elements on which [he] [she] [other pronoun] has the burden of proof, your verdict should be for the plaintiff [name].
+If, on the other hand, the plaintiff [name] has failed to prove any of these elements, your verdict should be for the defendant [name].

 Comment